 Prospective postdoctoral researchers and visiting faculty must apply online between August 1 and November 1 of the year preceding their desired enrollment.

 The deadline for practitioners is March 1.
-Practitioners must apply through the application portal up until November 1; after November 1, they should be in direct contact with Weatherhead Scholars Program Director Kathleen Molony.
+Practitioners may apply through the application portal up until November 1; after November 1, they should be in direct contact with Weatherhead Scholars Program Director Kathleen Molony.

 For more information on the program, including costs associated with participation, please review our Weatherhead Scholars Program FAQs, or contact: